fraunhoferportugal/pymdma/README.md

 conda activate da_metrics
 ```

-This repository can evaluate four different modalities: `image`, `tabular` and `time_series`.
-If you wish to only test one data modality, you can install only the required dependencies.
-Before running any commands, make sure you have the latest version of `pip` and `setuptools` installed.
+This repository can evaluate four different modalities: `image`, `tabular`, and `time_series`.
+If you wish to test only one data modality, you can install only the required dependencies.
+Before running any commands, make sure you have the latest versions of `pip` and `setuptools` installed.

-After this you can install the package with the following command:
+After this, you can install the package with the following command:

 ```bash
 pip install . # install base from source